rvenutolo/gs-accessing-twitter/README.src.md

     {!include:complete/src/main/java/hello/TwitterConfig.java}

 Since the application will be accessing Twitter data, `TwitterConfig` is annotated with [`@EnableTwitter`][@EnableTwitter]).
-Notice that, as shown here, the `appId` and `appSecret` attributes have fake values.
+Notice that, as shown here, the `appId` and `appSecret` attributes have been given fake values.
 For the code to work, you'll need to [obtain a real application ID and secret][register-twitter-app] and substitute these fake values for the real values given to you by Twitter.

 Notice that `TwitterConfig` is also annotated with [`@EnableInMemoryConnectionRepository`][@EnableInMemoryConnectionRepository].
 After a user authorizes your application to access their Twitter data, Spring Social will create a connection.
 That connection will need to be saved in a connection repository for long-term use.